jermp/sshash/README.md

 SSHash is meant to index k-mers from collections that **do not contain duplicates nor invalid k-mers** (strings containing symbols different from {A,C,G,T}).
-These collections can be obtained, for example, by extracting the maximal unitigs of a de Bruijn graph.
+These collections can be obtained, for example, by extracting the maximal unitigs of a de Bruijn graph, or eulertigs, using the [GGCAT](https://github.com/algbio/ggcat) algorithm.

-To do so, we can use the tool [BCALM2](https://github.com/GATB/bcalm).
-This tool builds a compacted de Bruijn graph and outputs its maximal unitigs.
-From the output of BCALM2, we can then *stitch* (i.e., glue) some unitigs to reduce the number of nucleotides.
-The stitiching process is carried out using the [UST](https://github.com/jermp/UST) tool.

 **NOTE**: Input files are expected to have **one DNA sequence per line**.
 If a sequence spans multiple lines (e.g., multi-fasta), the lines should be concatenated before indexing.

-Below we provide a complete example (assuming both BCALM2 and UST are installed correctly) that downloads the Human (GRCh38) Chromosome 13 and extracts the maximal stitiched unitigs for k = 31.

-    mkdir DNA_datasets
-    wget http://ftp.ensembl.org/pub/current_fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.chromosome.13.fa.gz -O DNA_datasets/Homo_sapiens.GRCh38.dna.chromosome.13.fa.gz
-    ~/bcalm/build/bcalm -in ~/DNA_datasets/Homo_sapiens.GRCh38.dna.chromosome.13.fa.gz -kmer-size 31 -abundance-min 1 -nb-cores 8
-    ~/UST/ust -k 31 -i ~/Homo_sapiens.GRCh38.dna.chromosome.13.fa.unitigs.fa
-    gzip Homo_sapiens.GRCh38.dna.chromosome.13.fa.unitigs.fa.ust.fa
-    rm ~/Homo_sapiens.GRCh38.dna.chromosome.13.fa.unitigs.fa

 #### Datasets

-The script `scripts/download_and_preprocess_datasets.sh`
+The script `scripts/download_and_preprocess_datasets.sh` of [this release](https://github.com/jermp/sshash/releases/tag/v3.0.0)
 contains all the needed steps to download and pre-process the datasets that we used in [1].

-For the experiments in [2] and [3], we used the datasets available on [Zenodo](https://doi.org/10.5281/zenodo.7772316).
+For the experiments in [2] and [3], we used the datasets available at [https://doi.org/10.5281/zenodo.7772316](https://doi.org/10.5281/zenodo.7772316).

+For the latest benchmarks maintained in [this other repository](https://github.com/jermp/kmer_sets_benchmark) we used the datasets described at [https://zenodo.org/records/17582116](https://zenodo.org/records/17582116).

 #### Weights

-Using the option `-all-abundance-counts` of BCALM2, it is possible to also include the abundance counts of the k-mers in the BCALM2 output.
-Then, use the option `-a 1` of UST to include such counts in the stitched unitigs.
+Using the option `-all-abundance-counts` of [BCALM2](https://github.com/GATB/bcalm), it is possible to also include the abundance counts of the k-mers in the BCALM2 output.
+Then, use the option `-a 1` of [UST](https://github.com/jermp/UST) to include such counts in the stitched unitigs.

 Create a New Release
 --------------------